 South Africa has responded to its HIV epidemic with a rapid expansion of its condom programme.
 Male condoms are widely available and the female condom programme is one of the biggest and most established in the world.52

 Voluntary medical male circumcision (VMMC)

 High dropout rates in schools also compromise effective HIV and sex education.
-It has been suggested that prevention programmes should be focussed towards younger children while more of them are in education and before they become sexually active.62
+It has been suggested that prevention programmes should focus on younger children while more of them are in education and before they become sexually active.62

 In South Africa, there have been a number of HIV awareness campaigns.
-The 2012 National Communication Survey on HIV/AIDS found that the country's HIV communication programmes were having a positive effect, particularly on youth (aged 15-24), with an increase in condom usage, uptake of HTC and male circumcision.
+The 2012 National Communication Survey on HIV/AIDS found the country's HIV communication programmes were having a positive effect, particularly on youth (aged 15-24), with an increase in condom usage, uptake of HTC and male circumcision.
 By contrast, knowledge around safe breastfeeding practices among pregnant mothers living with HIV remains low.63 The main HIV awareness campaigns include: